Artemisinin: Helminthiasis

 A serendipitous discovery was made in China in the early 1980s while searching for novel anthelmintics for schistosomiasis that artemisinin was effective against schistosomes, the human blood flukes, which are the second-most prevalent parasitic infections, after malaria.
 Artemisinin and its derivatives are all potent antihelmintics.
 Artemisinins were later found to possess a broad spectrum of activity against a wide range of trematodes, including Schistosoma japonicum, S. mansoni, S. haematobium, Clonorchis sinensis, Fasciola hepatica, and Opisthorchis viverrini.

 Cancer

 Artemisinin and its derivatives are under laboratory research for their potential anti-cancer effects.
 As of 2018, only preliminary clinical research had been conducted using artemisininin derivatives in various cancers, with no approved clinical applications.

 Autoimmune disease

 Artemisinin derivatives may suppress immune reactions, such as inflammation.
 One derivative, SM934, was approved in 2015 by the Chinese National Medical Products Administration for a clinical trial as a drug for systemic lupus erythematosus.

+Polycystic ovary syndrome

+Artemisinin may be potentially useful for treating symptoms of polycystic ovary syndrome (PCOS).